You can contact St Paul's Catholic College on 8868 3700 weekdays during school hours or by sending an email using the form below.

 Yes they do.

 St Pauls is a BYOD (Bring Your Own Device) school.
-We recognise the positive benefits of infusing technology into the classroom and are pursuing a 1:1 technology program in the College.
+We recognise the positive benefits of infusing technology into the classroom and all students are required to have their own device.

-The use of Chromebooks by students for researching and for the use of e-texts and notes is of great benefit to equip them with 21st century skills.
+The use of laptops by students for researching and for the use of e-texts and notes is of great benefit to equip them with 21st century skills.

 How can parents be involved?